 And now, on to our drawing project.

-- How to Draw a We Can Do It Self Portrait (click for a PDF)
+Materials for How to Draw a Self Portrait

 Make your own Self Portrait Drawing